amazingrando/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD.md

 ## 6. Roll the Dice and Judge the Result

 Once the goal, action rating, position, and effect have been established, add any bonus dice and roll the dice pool to determine the outcome.
-(See the sets of possible outcomes, by position, on the next page.)
+(See the sets of possible outcomes, by position, in the next sections.)

 The action roll does a lot of work for you.
 It tells you how well the character performs as well as how serious the consequences are for them.
 They might succeed at their action without any consequences (on a **6**), or they might succeed but suffer consequences (on a **4/5**), or it might just all go wrong (on a **1-3**).